giuseppe/easyseccomp/README.md

 $ easyseccomp -d DENY_MKDIR_WITH_EINVAL < profile.seccomp > seccomp.bpf
 ```

-# Status

-It is just a PoC, barely tested.

-The generated BPF is nowhere as good as what libseccomp does.

 # Dependencies for OCI containers

 it currently requires this feature in crun: https://github.com/containers/crun/pull/578